bridgesense/dotfiles/README.md

 YADR:
 ---
-Check out the original repo, [YADR by Yan] (https://github.com/skwp/dotfiles) especially if you work in Python/Ruby.
+Check out the original repo, [YADR by Yan] (https://github.com/skwp/dotfiles) especially if you work in Python or Ruby.